brainstorm-tools/bst-duneuro/README.md

 setup_bst_duneuro.sh all
 ```

-In case further development has to be made, you can ```clean``` previous builds, ```download``` the source code before compiling anything.
+In case further development has to be made, you can delete previous builds with ```setup_bst_duneuro.sh clean``` or download the newest source code version before compiling with ```setup_bst_duneuro.sh download```.
 You can also compile only one operating system by calling ```setup_bst_duneuro.sh build windows``` or ```setup_bst_duneuro.sh build linux```.

-Usual compilations times are about 10-15 minutes for each target operating system.
+Usual compilations times take about 15-20 minutes for each target operating system.
 If you want to test small modifications to your application and you don't want to compile the whole duneuro project in every iteration you can use the ```rebuild``` command.
-This way you will only build the specific part of duneuro needed which interacts directly with bst_duneuro application.
-This module is ```duneuro-matlab```.
+This way you will only build the specific part of duneuro which interacts directly with your application.
+For instance, in this case the module directly interacting with our app is ```duneuro-matlab```.
 You can do:

 ```
 setup_bst_duneuro.sh rebuild windows duneuro-matlab